josepegea/tk_component/README.md

 ## Why this?

-I feel that Ruby is a fantastic language for building GUIs.
+I feel that Ruby is a fantastic language for building GUI's.

 It's expressive, flexible and easy to read.
-GUIs spend most of their time waiting for user input, so the actual performance of the language is not as important as the power it gives to the developer.
-To that avail, Ruby is a great fit, a true successor of Smalltalk, which had a great GUI integration.
+GUI's spend most of their time waiting for user input, so the actual performance of the language is not as important as the power it gives to the developer.
+To that avail, Ruby is a great fit, a true successor of Smalltalk, which was tightly integrated with a great GUI.

 However, there's not much current GUI work in Ruby land.
 Most of developments happen in server side code, APIs and, of course, Rails.